TomasBoda/agent-lang/thesis.md

 In conclusion, the current state of AgentLang is suitable for simple simulations intended for visual use, such as the flocking simulation, the Convay's Game of Life or the analysis of spreading fire in a forest.
 However, it is not suitable for simulations of more complex nature such as flows, organisations or economic markets depicted in the above chapters regarding the theoretical background behind agent-based modelling.

 ### 8.2 Future Work
-This section describes the possible future improvements in AgentLang.
+This chapter describes the possible future improvements in AgentLang.

 #### 8.2.1 Performance Optimisations
 As mentioned earlier, one of the biggest pitfalls of the current state of AgentLang is its performance.
 There are numerous ways how to optimize the runtime part of the interpreter, so that it could handle greater numbers of agents and more complex mathematical calculations.